aveekpatra/renko-app/docs/GOOGLE_CALENDAR_SIMPLE.md

 ## Overview

 This document describes the simple Google Calendar integration implemented for the Renko productivity app.
-The integration provides a read-only view of Google Calendar events alongside the app's own events in a unified weekly calendar view.
+The integration provides a read-only view of Google Calendar events alongside the app's own events in a unified weekly calendar view with comprehensive drag-and-drop functionality.

 ## Architecture